rajiv256/huckle-listen/README.md

 For running

-make iso
+sudo make iso

-make run
+sudo make run

-make clean
+sudo make clean

 Qemu, xorriso, nasm are needed to be installed.